 Even if you try to time your driving strategically, Uber drivers simply might not make that much under any circumstances.
-A survey of 1,150 rideshare drivers conducted through Campbell’s site revealed drivers for Uber earn just $15.68 hourly, before covering costs of fuel and factoring in maintenance and depreciation for their vehicles.
+A survey of 1,150 rideshare drivers conducted through Campbell’s site revealed drivers for Uber earn just $15.68 hourly ($15.45* an hour is the average according to Uber), before covering costs of fuel and factoring in maintenance and depreciation for their vehicles.
 The survey also revealed:

 - 2.2% of drivers earned less than $5 hourly

 - 0.2% earned $40 or more